 Winter Interest Shrubs That Brighten Your Landscape

 A winter landscape has a beauty unique to the season itself.
-As most of your garden takes a long winter’s nap these shrubs add a welcoming element with brightly colored berries, evergreen textured foliage, and a pop of color to contrast the otherwise dormant landscape.
+As most of your garden takes a long winter’s nap, these shrubs add a welcoming element with brightly colored berries, evergreen textured foliage, and a pop of color to contrast the otherwise dormant landscape.

 Winter interest shrubs can be divided up into four categories: Evergreen Shrubs, Winter Flowering Shrubs, Shrubs with Colorful Bark, and Shrubs with Winter Berries.
-Deciding which winter interest shrub is best for you is a matter of personal choice, but hopefully, we can clear up some of the confusion behind these underused group of plants to bring you the winter landscape of your dreams!
+Deciding which winter interest shrub is best for you is a matter of personal choice, but hopefully, we can clear up some of the confusion behind this underused group of plants to bring you the winter landscape of your dreams!

-Evergreen Shrubs with winter Interest
+Evergreen Shrubs With Winter Interest

 Flowering Shrubs for Winter Interest